COVID-19 has knocked the world for a loop! Here are some practical ways to stay healthy and sane during these trying times.

 1/3 cup nut or seed butter of choice

 1/3 cup oats – powdered in a coffee grinder

 1/3 cup coconut – ground in ...

 It was a dark and stormy night.
 That’s how all exciting stories begin, isn’t it?
 Our story begins with the advent of the cold and flu season.
 Dark and stormy days turn to dark and stormy nights, with us fragile folk heading indoors for warmth and comfort.
 As we breathe in the warm inside air, we also breathe in each other’s colds and flu viruses.
 What to do?
 What to do?
-Come with ...Continue Reading → Share
+Come with me, as we delve into simple remedies ...Continue Reading → Share

 Nothing says, “See ya, winter!” like harvesting nettles in the early spring for food and medicine.
 After a long dark winter, harvesting nettles is a very welcome treat.
 For me, the abundance of chlorophyll, antioxidants, macro and micro nutrients, and other healing constituents in nettles provides the quintessential shot of life that is so badly needed.